 GIS and Advanced Analytics Capabilities for Insurance – How Insurers Benefit

 Today’s GIS technology uses advanced analytics capabilities to process and analyze data from several sources such as real-time sensors on vehicles and vessels; and feeds from social media, weather and environmental applications.
 GIS also delivers the location intelligence your insurance organization needs to aggregate, identify, and assess geographic data, and determine the impact of potential risks to policyholders living in that geographic zone.
 With GIS, you can even analyze customer demographics in a specific zone, as well as various demographic patterns and behaviors, thus driving better-informed, more targeted sales and marketing efforts.

 Real-Time Event Monitoring

 If a catastrophic storm is predicted to hit, you need to pinpoint when, where, and how it’s going to impact customers in that vicinity.
-Integrating GIS with a weather system (such as Weather Underground or NOAA Storm Events) enables you to track the storm in real-time and leverage forecasts on the storm’s predicted path.
+Integrating GIS and advanced insurance analytics with a weather system (such as Weather Underground or NOAA Storm Events) enables you to track the storm in real-time and leverage forecasts on the storm’s predicted path.
 With this insight, you can plan accordingly, thus helping to expedite claims processing for affected residents.

-GIS data provides your insurance organization with indispensable knowledge of catastrophic event patterns and behaviors.
+The advanced analytics generated from GIS data provides your insurance organization with indispensable knowledge of catastrophic event patterns and behaviors.
 You can look in your claim system to find the associated catastrophes, and then use this information to evaluate the likelihood of a repeat event in the given area (whether it’s winter storms, fires, floods, etc.).
 With this knowledge, you can offer strategic policy offerings based on risk.

 In addition to weather risk tracking and prediction, GIS also provides insight into other factors that influence policies, such as: